 Georgian architecture is still dominant in the town today.
 The imposing King’s Head Hotel opened in 1725 becoming Richmond’s largest hotel.
 The Town Hall was built in 1756 to provide a facility for balls and other assemblies; a huge grandstand – now in ruins – was positioned on the new racecourse; and in 1788 Samuel Butler built his now famous theatre.

-Other key Richmond landmarks also stem from this period.
-The impressive folly Culloden Tower was built to commemorate the 1746 Hanoverian victory at Culloden and the Medieval market cross was replaced by an obelisk.
-Scenic walks, such as Castle Walk - the promenade under the castle wall - were also created.
+Other key Richmond landmarks from this period inlcude the impressive folly Culloden Tower and the obelisk in the Market Place.
+Scenic walks, such as Castle Walk - the promenade under the castle wall - also emerged.

 Large numbers of private houses were either rebuilt or ‘Georgianised’ during this time and can still be seen in the centre of town, particularly around the Market Place, Newbiggin, Bargate, Frenchgate and Maison Dieu.